-2.13.4 Hardening recommendations for SQL on AWS - RDS:
+2.14.4 Hardening recommendations for SQL on AWS - RDS:

-When constructing RDS instances, secure ports in security groups using for RDS instances to only necessary ports such as SQL port 1433.
+When constructing RDS instances, enable only those secure ports (in security groups) that are necessary such as SQL port 1433.
 You can also use existing encryption features of RDS to secure your data.

-Please review guidance from Amazon Web Services (AWS)TM for more details.
+Please review guidance from Amazon Web Services (AWS)[TM] for more details.